Non-recyclable waste

 Buckinghamshire - Greatmoor is north of Aylesbury so all of this waste is kept inside Buckinghamshire.

-100,000 tonnes of waste is sent to Greatmoor each year from homes in Buckinghamshire.
+Up to 120,000 tonnes of waste is sent to Greatmoor each year from households in Buckinghamshire.